 Disneyland Halloween is a yearly event you don’t want to miss.
 Halloween Time at Disneyland Resort includes Disneyland Park, Disney California Adventure Park, Downtown Disney and Anaheim Resort Halloween festivities.
-In 2021 Disneyland Resort invited me as a guest to explore the new and returning festivities, all opinions are my own.

 It goes without saying, 2021 is a time for celebration!
 The official run of Halloween Time at Disneyland Resort is September 3rd through October 31st.

 But first, check out these fun ways to prep for the season and make spooky, magical memories anywhere!

 - DIY Mickey Mouse Pumpkin decor.